brycegit/nanodegree/Conference Project/README.md

 Speaker: Speaker names are stored in the Session class.
 The getFeaturedSpeaker method utilizes memcache since only a simple message needs to be stored.

 ## New Query Types - two added
-1) Implemented in filterPlayground 2 endpoint
+1) Get Sessions in 4 hour window - Implemented in filterPlayground 2 endpoint
-- kind: Session
-  properties:
-  - name: name
-  - name: startTime

-2) Implemented in filterPlayground 3 endpoint
+2) Get Conferences excluding certain topic - Implemented in filterPlayground 3 endpoint
-- kind: Conference
-  properties:
-  - name: topics
-  - name: name

 ##Query Problem
-Problem: The problem is that you cannot have two inequality filters in one query My Solution (implemented in FilterPlayground endpoint): Do one inequality filter on start time; then loop through sessions and add sessions to new list that meet the 'typeOfSession' criteria
+Problem: The problem is that you cannot have two inequality filters in one query My Solution (implemented in FilterPlayground #1 endpoint): Do one inequality filter on start time; then loop through sessions and add sessions to new list that meet the 'typeOfSession' criteria

 [1]: https://developers.google.com/appengine